Geetanjali Shree's 'Tomb of Sand' first Hindi novel on International Booker shortlist | Entertainment

 “Daisy Rockwell's spirited translation rises admirably to the complexity of the text, which is full of word play and verve.
 A loud and irresistible novel,” they said.

+Keeping extremely busy after her novel created history by making it to the longlist of International Booker Prize 2022, New Delhi-based Shree, author of three novels and several story collections, said a flood of congratulatory WhatsApp messages broke the good news to her.

+''I am not at home.
+I am out to attend a conference.
+I haven't opened my email, possibly there is mail from my publisher in London and so on.
+The sudden flood of WhatsApp messages from my translator and other people, who must have seen it online, is how I got to know about 'Tomb of Raid' making it to the shortlist,'' she said.
-Mainpuri, Uttar Pradesh-born Shree is an author of three novels and several story collections, with her work translated into English, French, German, Serbian, and Korean.

-The 64-year-old New Delhi-based author has received and been shortlisted for a number of awards and fellowships.
-‘Tomb of Raid’ is one of her first books to be published in the UK.
+Shree, the Mainpuri, Uttar Pradesh-born author, whose work has been translated into several languages -- including English, French, German, Serbian, and Korean -- has received and been shortlisted for a number of awards and fellowships. ''Tomb of Raid'' is one of her first books to be published in the UK.

 Her translator, Daisy Rockwell, is a painter, writer and translator living in Vermont, US, who has translated a number of classic works of Hindi and Urdu literature.